-APPENDIX A: SAM HOUSTON STATE UNIVERSITY

-Clinical Psychology MA Program Evaluation of Practicum
+APPENDIX B: SAM HOUSTON STATE UNIVERSITY Clinical Psychology MA Program Evaluation of Practicum

-Practicum Student: Practicum: I - II - II I Semes ter/Year under l Review: Supervisor: Practicum Site: Methods of Supervision (check all that apply): Audiotape Live observation Discussion Other : Videotape Co-therapy Review written reports Role-playing

-Ratings: Evaluations should be based on the level of clinical and professional competencies corresponding with the trainee's current developmental stage in training.
+1 Tuci Pract icum: I - II - III Semester/Year under Review v: Supe rvisor: Pract icum Site: Meth ods of Supervisio n (check all that apply): Methods of Supervision (check all that apply): Audiotape Videotape Review written reports Live observation Co-therapy Role-playing Discussion Other: Ratings: Evaluations should be based on the level of clinical and professional competencies corresponding with the trainee's current developmental stage in training.
 Please assign a score to each competence area using the following scale.

-1 Unsatisfactory Performance is not commensurate with the expected level of the trainee's practicum semester; the competency area is in clear need of additional training and supervision.
-2 Marginal Performance is below average for the expected level of the trainee's practicum semester; with further supervisions and training, the assessed competency area is expected to 3 Satisfactory Performance is commensurate with the expected level of the trainee's practicum semester.
-4 Above Average Performance is consistently above average; work shows some advanced functioning related to the expected level of development for the trainee's practicum year.
-5 Excellent Performance consistently demonstrates an exceptional level of functioning for the trainee's practicum semester.
-N/A Not Applicable Insufficient data to rate this competence area at this time.
+Live observat on Co-therapy Role-playing Discussion Other : each (competence area using the following scale.
+1 Unsatisfactory th the expected level of the trainee's practicum ear need of additional training and supervision.
+2 Marginal expected level of the trainee's practicumsemester; the assessed competency area is expected to 3 Satisfactory semester. e expected level of the trainee's practicum 4 Above Average rage; work shows some advanced functioning opment for the trainee's practicum year.
+5 Excellent Performance consistently demonstrate trainee's practicum semester. es an exceptional level of functioning for the NI/A Not Applicable Insufficient data to rate this competen ice area at this time